 By late 2009, when carriers and official retailers began selling the iPhone here in Israel, I was already an owner: My father had gotten me the original model a few months after it came out in 2007.
 I can get reminiscential here, but there’s a lot to cover in this piece as it is.
 I’ll only say that like many others, I never imagined the iPhone would become such an elementary object in my life.
 As of today, I own an iPhone 5S, a first-gen iPad mini, and a beefed-up 13’’ MacBook Pro (2013 model).

 My first iTunes receipt dates back to July 7, 2010.
 Apple’s App Store launched in July 2008, so I can think of two reasons for why I’ve only bought my first app two years later:

-I’m pretty sure that like the iPhone, Apple’s App Store became available in Israel only at a later date.
-No matter how I phrased my search queries though, I couldn’t corroborate this remembrance, so there is a possibility I’m mistaken.
+- I’m pretty sure that like the iPhone, Apple’s App Store became available in Israel only at a later date.
+No matter how I phrased my search queries though, I couldn’t corroborate this, so I might be misremembering.

 The primary goal behind this compilation was to become more familiar with Apple’s Numbers, to satisfy my growing interest in statistics, and learn more about data visualization.
 See, my lifelong mission is to one day become half as good as Horace Dediu.
 I guess it doesn’t hurt to also have my Apple related expenses in check, but that’s just collateral mental damage.